spotinst/help/src/docs/ocean/getting-started/aks/README.md

 2. To install the Ocean Kubernetes Controller, use either Helm (the preferred option) or via script.

-   * **Helm**: This is the preferred method because it lets you to customize using command-line options or `values.yaml`.
+   * **Helm**: This is the preferred method because it lets you customize using command-line options or `values.yaml`.
 Install **Helm 3.x** and add the `spotinst` repo.
 Then, use the `helm install` command with set command-line options to install the Ocean controller in a separate spot-ocean namespace.

-    ```yaml
+    ```bash

    # add repo
    helm repo add spot https://charts.spot.io
    helm repo update spot

    # install controller
    helm upgrade --install --wait ocean-controller spot/ocean-kubernetes-controller \
    --namespace "spot-ocean" --create-namespace \
    --set spotinst.account=act-0bc6b318 \